smakijenko/BasketballGame---Basket-Court/README.md

-The game was written using SpriteKit
+The game was written in Swift using SpriteKit

 Hi, here is the link to watch how the game looks like: https://youtu.be/ppY0LtxHmB8